After having a baby, it's very normal for 'down below' to feel, well, different.

 You'll be reminded when it's time to do the exercises and it can help you stick to a routine.
-If you are struggling with incontinence or are having trouble experiencing an orgasm, a pelvic floor trainer, if used daily (no more than 15-20 minutes at a time) and correctly, may help.
-The best pelvic floor trainers:
+If you are struggling with incontinence or are having trouble experiencing an orgasm, a pelvic floor trainer, or kegel weights (also called Ben Wa balls), if used daily (no more than 15-20 minutes at a time) and correctly, may help.

-Frequent use of a pelvic floor trainer can improve control over bladder and bowel functions, reduce the risk of prolapse, provide better recovery from childbirth, and increased pleasure.
+Frequent use of a pelvic floor machine can improve control over bladder and bowel functions, reduce the risk of prolapse, provide better recovery from childbirth, improve post-birth sex and increased pleasure.

 Check out: best pelvic floor trainers 2020...

 Although it's pricey, it's money well-spent as it makes your pelvic floor exercise routine fun.
 You sync the award winning Elvie machine up with an app on your phone and play games designed to strengthen your pelvic floor muscles, and are challenged to beat your top score.
 Perfect for competitive mamas!
 You can easily track your progress and even get real time feedback so you get a real sense of achievement.

 One of our own testers, Heidi Scrimgeour, mum of three, tried out the Elvie.
 She said: "If you know your pelvic floor muscles need some work or even if you simply suspect you need to pay them some TLC, I have no hesitation in recommending Elvie.
 It’s become as much a part of my daily routine as brushing my teeth, with decidedly more interesting results."